 We have evaluated events occurring after the balance sheet date for possible disclosure as a subsequent event through the date the financial statements were issued.
+For additional discussion of our subsequent events, see Note 20, "Subsequent Events."

 2. Accounts Receivable and Allowance for Credit Losses